humzahokadia/dungeon-runner/README.md

 this will open the project in Unity and allow you to run/modify the game and also export it as an application

 method 2:!!!This method is mac only
-There is a mac only application version of the game added above
+There is a mac only application version of the game added above called dungeon runner.app/Contents

 View Scripts and Materials: